Publications

 Trusting the Algorithm: A Decision Under Ambiguity

-with Qiong Xia and Enrico Diecidue SSRN
+with Qiong Xia and Enrico Diecidue

 Presented at ESA, SPUDM, TIBER Symposium on Psychology & Economics